 This article was posted on Tuesday, October 18th, 2011 at 3:30 pm and is filed under Arts and Crafts, Countries & Cultures, Mama Doodles, Mama Lisa, Murphy's Law, Russia, Russian, Words & Phrases.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Murphy’s Law in Russia: The Law of Buttered Bread”